kirull1/videocloud/memory-bank/progress.md

 - Team is currently working on finalizing the technical architecture
 - Initial development velocity is expected to be slow as we set up infrastructure
 - Expect acceleration once core components are in place
+- Avatar upload functionality has been fixed and is now working correctly

 ## In Progress